sktedro/vehicle_detection_for_embedded_platforms/deploy/README.md

-Always use deploy.py for deployment or if creating custom scripts, read it carefully and copy some code..

-TODO this readme
+# How to deploy

+- Always use `deploy.py` for deployment, it contains important modifications
+- If building a deploy config for some reason, use `common.py`!
+Won't work otherwise
+- Deploy config naming convention should be consistent as some scripts depend on it and parse it!